BHZobel/Acoustic_Onset_Analysis/README.md

 # Onset_Finder
-AcousticOnsetsNormAmp is a Matlab function for finding acoustic onsets in an audio file
+AcousticOnsetsNormAmp.m is a Matlab function for finding acoustic onsets in an audio file

 Benjamin H. Zobel - 01-20-2018
 Neurocognition and Perception Laboratory